akoskm/akoskm.com/clb1vfqnt000i08jq79as5ko6.md

 %%[substack]

+Let me start with a personal story.

 # Old is the new New

-Let me start with a personal story: I started working with PHP in 2003.

-I built a couple of different apps:
+I started working with PHP in 2003 and built a couple of different apps:

 *   exchange rate calculator